How do PostgreSQL advisory locks work

 - shared advisory locks

-An explicit advisory lock will block any explicit or shared advisory lock on the same lock key.
+An exclusive advisory lock will block any exclusive or shared advisory lock on the same lock key.

 Shared advisory locks

-A shared advisory lock will block any explicit advisory lock on the same lock key while still allowing other shared advisory locks to be acquired for the same lock key.
+A shared advisory lock will block any exclusive advisory lock on the same lock key while still allowing other shared advisory locks to be acquired for the same lock key.

 Session-level and Transcation-level advisory locks

 Based on their scope, there are two types of advisory locks that you can acquire in PostgreSQL:

 - Session-level advisory locks

 The Session-level locks are not bound to any database transaction and, once acquired, they need to be explicitly released by the application developer.
 Transaction-level advisory locks are bound to the currently executing transaction, and so the locks are released when the transaction ends, either with a commit or a rollback.

 PostgreSQL defines multiple API functions which allow you to acquire a session-level advisory lock: